CVC 21950 Failure to Yield to a Pedestrian: Info + What to Do

 Failure to yield can have significant consequences, from fines to demerit points.
 Here’s what to expect if you get a CVC 21950 ticket:

-- Fines and fees.
 The base fine for violating CVC 21950 is $238.
-However, the ticket will also include court and administrative fees, which vary depending on the county where you received your ticket.
-The actual cost, if you decide to just plead guilty and pay the fine, can reach $1,000 or more.
+With court and administrative fees, the actual cost can reach $1,000 or more.

-Points on your driving record.
 Under California’s DMV Point System, a failure-to-yield ticket is a one-point violation.
-This may not seem like much, but the points can add up over time and result in license suspension or revocation. - Higher insurance premiums.
-In addition to the fines and fees from your ticket, getting a point on your driving record will almost always cause your insurance premiums to increase.
-There are ways to avoid this issue, though (more on that below).
+This may not seem like much, but the points can add up over time and result in license suspension or revocation.

 The best-case scenario might be a small increase of around 10-15% if your insurer offers forgiveness for a first-time minor violation.
 In the worst-case scenario, you could see your rates double, especially for serious violations or repeat offenses.